v3ss0n/jedi/docs/docs/usage.rst

   you have to enable it, though.

 Atom:
-- Atom version 0.189+
- From package manager install auto-complete-plus_ and auto-complete-plus-python-jedi_ packages.
+- Atom version 0.189+ , install auto-complete-plus_ and auto-complete-plus-python-jedi_ packages from package manager.

 .. _other-software: